andrewdalpino/UltraZoom/README.md

 # Ultra Zoom

 A fast single image super-resolution (SISR) model for upscaling images without loss of detail.
 Ultra Zoom uses a two-stage "zoom in and enhance" strategy that uses a fast deterministic upscaling algorithm to zoom in and then enhances the image through a residual pathway that operates primarily in the low-resolution subspace of a deep neural network.
-As such, Ultra Zoom requires less resources than upscalers that  necessarily predict every new pixel de novo - making it outstanding for real-time image processing.
+As such, Ultra Zoom requires less resources than upscalers that predict every new pixel de novo - making it outstanding for real-time image processing.

 ## Key Features